Peer Consultant Recruiting - Semester 2 2025-2026 (applications now closed)

 When is the training?

-Training will be held in late August 2025; training time is counted as part of consultants’ contracted working hours.
+Training will be held in mid-January 2026; training time is counted as part of consultants’ contracted working hours.

 When would I begin working, and what are the working hours?